jlorenzoC/spring-demo-one/README.md

 ## In this branch

-I walk trough the process of understand how Spring IoC (Inversion of Control) works.
+Walk trough understand how Spring IoC (Inversion of Control) works.

 ## Future distributable features, yeah!